Royal College of Physicians of Edinburgh: Sibbald Library

 In 1682, Robert Sibbald donated around one hundred books to the college.
-At the end of the 18th century the library was located at the Royal Infirmary.
+At the end of the 18th century, the library was located at the Royal Infirmary.
 The college's library in Queen Street bears Sibbald's name in commemoration.
 The library also has artefacts, such as a medicine chest that belonged to Stuart Threipland, physician to Bonnie Prince Charlie.
 In the 1960s, the information held by the library was modern.
 From the sixties onward, medical information became more available and college's library became more known for its historical works.

 In 2015, a project with the University of Glasgow digitised a collection of 5,000 letters of William Cullen from the mid-1750s to 1790, making them available online.

 As of 2016, the college has catalogued more than 30,000 records that are in its archives.

 Laboratory

-In 1888 the College took the decision to establish its own research laboratory and initially rented a house in Lauriston Lane, near the Royal Infirmary.
-A three-storey building on Forest Road was acquired and in 1896 was formally opened as the college's new laboratory.
+In 1888 the college decided to establish its own research laboratory, and initially rented a house in Lauriston Lane, near the Royal Infirmary.
+A three-storey building on Forest Road was acquired, and in 1896 was formally opened as the college's new laboratory.
 It had areas equipped and fitted for a range of disciplines: Bacteriological, Chemical, and Histological and Experimental.
-With the creation of the NHS, the laboratory could not depend upon income from their reporting service and it closed in 1950.
+With the creation of the NHS, the laboratory could no longer depend upon income from their reporting service, and it closed in 1950.

 Publications

-The Journal of the Royal College of Physicians of Edinburgh (JRCPE) is a peer reviewed medical journal published quarterly by the College.
-It was established in 1971 as Chronicle, renamed in 1988 to Proceedings of the Royal College of Physicians of Edinburgh, and obtained its current title in 2002.
+The Journal of the Royal College of Physicians of Edinburgh (JRCPE) is a peer-reviewed medical journal published quarterly by the college.
+It was established in 1971 as Chronicle, renamed in 1988 as Proceedings of the Royal College of Physicians of Edinburgh, and obtained its current title in 2002.

 Membership

-Following successful completion of the MRCP(UK) or MRCPCH examinations, doctors are eligible to become Members of the College.
+Following successful completion of the MRCP(UK) or MRCPCH examinations, doctors are eligible to become Members of the college.